bowtiedapu/hardhat-simple-storage/README.md

 ## Small Tricks and Nice-to-Haves
 1. If we want to start a repl, just run `yarn hardhat console --network localhost`, or whatever the name for your local node is.
 In this project, we called it `localhost`
+2. To figure out your code coverage, run `yarn hardhat coverage`.
+Make sure you have `solidity-coverage` added and defined within your `hardhat.config.js` file.

 ## Hardhat Task Examples